JLMuehlbauer/Project-2-Classification/README.md

 ## Limitations & Next Steps

 Overall, none of the models were particularly high performing including the chosen "best" model.
 I would have serious concerns with implementing this model to make actionable decisions such as medication or other treatments.
 There are simply too many false negatives and false positives for this to be an extremely effective and high confidence tool.
 That said, it could be used by a physician as an internal "at-risk" marking tool.
 This would allow the physician to keep a closer eye on patients that may have a higher risk strokes.
 This may led to more extensive screenings to the extremely at-risk group which could potentially save lives.
-It could also be used to recommend healthier to certain at risk people.
+It could also be used to recommend healthier lifestyles to certain at risk people.

 #### For further information